 7. On May 22, 2023, Plaintiff registered one product photograph depicting the steps of beading a necklace (hereinafter referred to as the "Six Steps Photo") with the United States Copyright Office and received Registration No. VA 2-348-112.
-A true and correct copy of the federal registration record for the Six Steps Photo, with a relevant sample, is depicted below and attached as Exhibit Two.
+A true and correct copy of the federal registration record for the Six Steps Photo, with a relevant sample, is attached hereto as Exhibit Two.
 The Registration is valid, subsisting, and in full force and effect.